symfony/symfony-docs/cookbook/install/unstable_versions.rst

 Upgrading your Project to an Unstable Symfony Version
 -----------------------------------------------------

-Instead of creating a new empty project, in this section you'll update an existing Symfony application to an unstable framework version.
-Suppose again that Symfony 2.7 version hasn't been released yet and you want to test it in your project.
+Suppose again that Symfony 2.7 hasn't been released yet and you want to upgrade an existing application to test that your project works with it.

 First, open the ``composer.json`` file located in the root directory of your project.
 Then, edit the value of the version defined for the ``symfony/symfony``